 - Rather than air drying your jumper, the best option is to put it in the dryer and set it to a low heat.
 Hot air has the same effect on clothes as hot water so doing this will see your clothes shrink effectively.

 - Due to the responsiveness of wool, it’s very easy to come across a situation where you find that your top has shrunk more than you intended it to.
 To counter this, you should frequently check the state of your clothing to make sure that it’s shrunk to level that you want.

 Hot Wash for Cotton or Polyester

 Air drying is also not an option when it comes to these materials because you don’t want to stop the shrinking process too early.
-Just as you would with wool, throw your cotton and polyester jumpers into the dryer and make sure to set the dryer to the highest heat just as you would with a washing machine.
-Having clothes of this material exposed to heat will help the clothes dry and shrink faster, as well as making sure that the process is at it’s most effective.
+Just as you would with wool, throw your cotton and polyester jumpers into the dryer and make sure to set the dryer to the highest heat.
+Having clothes of this material exposed to heat will help them dry and shrink faster, as well as making sure that the process is at it’s most effective.

 How to Shrink a Stretched Jumper by Hand

 If you feel like you can’t trust a washing machine to shrink your clothes then that’s understandable because there can be some side effects, most notably fraying.
 In this case, it’s better to shrink clothes using your hands as you can be more accurate and control the situation.
 When it comes to reshaping sweaters by hand, you’ll most likely know which parts of the sweater you want to shrink.
 So soak your sweater in some warm water and remove it once it’s wet, then press on it to release all of the excess water.
 During this you shouldn’t wring out the top otherwise, you’ll risk ruining it.